quasar-gfx/QUASAR-client/README.md

 ## Getting Started

-### Cloning the repo
+### Cloning the Repo:
 ```
 git clone --recursive git@github.com:EdwardLu2018/QUASAR-client.git
 ```

-If you accidentally cloned this repo with `--recursive-submodules`, you can do:
+If you accidentally cloned this repo without `--recursive-submodules`, you can do:
 ```
 git submodule update --init --recursive
 ```

 ## Build and Run Code

-The following steps assume you have [Android Studio](https://developer.android.com/studio) installed on your computer.
+The following steps assume you have the latest [Android Studio](https://developer.android.com/studio) installed on your computer:

-First, connect your headset to your host machine.
+1. Connect your headset to your host machine.
 The headset can either be connected using a cable or wirelessly (see  [Debugging](#Debugging)).

+2. If this is the first time you are launching Android Studio, select Open an existing Android Studio project.
+If you have launched Android Studio before, click File > Open instead.

-Then, open `<repo root>/QuestClientApps/` in Android Studio, select an app in the `Configurations` menu at the top (dropdown to the left of play/Run button), and click the play/Run button to build and upload (first time opening and building may take a while).
+3. Open `QuestClientApps/build.gradle` in Android Studio, select an app in the `Configurations` menu at the top (dropdown to the left of play/Run button), and click the play/Run button to build and upload (first time opening and building may take a while).
+   * You could also open an individual sample app from the `QuestClientApps/Apps/` folders.
+For example, `QuestClientApps/Apps/QUASARViewer/build.gradle`

 Note: This code has been tested on Meta Quest 2, Meta Quest Pro, and Meta Quest 3.